Safety (firearms): Decocker

 A decocker or manual decocking lever allows the hammer to be dropped on a live cartridge without risk of discharging it, usually by blocking the hammer or retracting or covering the firing pin before releasing the sear.
-This eliminates the need to pull the trigger or to control the fall of the hammer; however, since all mechanisms can fail, it is still necessary to keep the muzzle of the gun pointed in a safe direction while decocking.
+That eliminates the need to pull the trigger or to control the fall of the hammer; however, since all mechanisms can fail, it is still necessary to keep the muzzle of the gun pointed in a safe direction while decocking.

 A decock/safety is a combination manual safety switch and decocking lever.
 Two popular variants exist.
 In the "three-way" system, made popular by Heckler & Koch pistols, the handler may decock the firearm by pushing down on the safety lever from the "Fire" setting, or engage the safety (even on a cocked firearm) by pushing the lever upwards.
 A simpler "two-way" system was popularized by the Walther PP and is also commonly seen on the Beretta 92: engaging the safety also decocks the firearm.

 The SIG Sauer line of pistols, such as the SIG P226, frequently feature decocking levers.
 The earliest use of a single-action decocker was the Vis wz.
 35 "Radom" redesign in 1932 to enable horsemen to safely holster their firearm with one hand.
 The earliest use of a cocking/decocking lever is the Sauer 38H from 1938.
 Ruger until 2007 manufactured "decock-only" variants of its P-series pistols, and the "two-way" decocking safety has been available on these pistols since their introduction.

+Hammer/striker cocker

+A device on handguns with single-action triggers such as the H&K P7 and the Shevchenko PSh used as an alternative to double-action triggers to cock the hammer/striker has been used as a safety grip.

 Drop safety

-Many jurisdictions such as the State of California require some form of "drop safety" on all new firearms, which are usually passive safeties designed to reduce the chance of a firearm accidentally discharging when dropped or roughly handled.
+Many jurisdictions such as the state of California require some form of "drop safety" on all new firearms, which are usually passive safeties designed to reduce the chance of a firearm accidentally discharging when dropped or roughly handled.
 Such safeties generally provide an obstacle to operation of the firing mechanism that is only removed when the trigger is pulled, so that the firearm cannot otherwise discharge.
 Drop tests were introduced with the federal Gun Control Act of 1968 for imported guns.